jitbit/AspNetSaml/README.md

 			return null;
 		}

-		//user has been authenticated, put your code here
+		//user has been authenticated, put your code here, like set a cookie or something...
 	}
 }
 ```